 Creating a truly effective assessment form means going beyond a simple yes-or-no checklist.
 Your goal is to build a detailed tool that helps you see your property through the eyes of a security professional, identifying potential vulnerabilities before they become real problems.
 A comprehensive form breaks down your hotel’s security into manageable categories, ensuring no stone is left unturned.
 From the parking lot to the penthouse suite, every area requires a specific set of considerations.
 Let’s walk through the key sections your assessment form should include.

-Assessing Physical Security
+Your Checklist for Physical Security

 Your hotel’s physical security is its first line of defense.
 This includes everything from the building’s perimeter to its internal structure.
 Your assessment should examine your property’s infrastructure, technology, and the policies that govern them.
 Do you have effective access control measures at all entry points?
 What about vehicle security in your parking areas?
 A thorough evaluation should also cover key management and fire protection systems.
 Regular mobile security patrols can help you monitor these physical assets and deter potential threats around the clock, providing a visible and active security presence.

-Evaluating Access Control and Surveillance
+Reviewing Access Control and Surveillance Systems

 Unauthorized access is a major threat to guest safety and hotel security.
 Your assessment form needs to carefully evaluate how you control who enters the property, guest rooms, and restricted areas.
 Review your surveillance camera placement, key card systems, and any alarms.
 When combined, these measures create a strong security framework that protects your guests and staff from intruders.
 Having a professional team provide 24/7 security services ensures that your surveillance systems are always monitored and that any suspicious activity is addressed immediately, day or night.